A walking tour following a spectacular and varied coastal trail in northern Japan.

 Next, we visit an understated but beautifully rendered memorial to those lost locally in the 2011 tsunami.
 In equal measures it is sombre, educational and a marketplace for local produce and gifts - a symbol of the Japanese forthright and positive attitude to life’s ups and downs.

-Our accommodation, which is either a modern hotel or inn depending on availability, is in the centre of Kesennuma, another major fishing port.
+Our accommodation, which is either a modern hotel or an inn depending on availability, is in the centre of Kesennuma, another major fishing port.
 Tonight, after refreshing ourselves, we venture into town for dinner in one of Kesennuma’s top restaurants.

 Meals: Breakfast, lunch & dinner provided.